chintamanil/url_shortener/README.md

 # OpenDNS Coding Challenge Environment: Url Shortener

+## Running Application
+* `vagrant up` Should install node.js mongodb and redis.
+* It will setup nginx proxy for server to localhost:8089
+* It will setup nginx proxy for lcient to localhost:8080

 ## Approach
 * For Backend I used node.js along with bluebird promises.
 Tests are working for backend
 * For frontend I used angular js.
 Ntests are written for frontend (needs final touch)